faimi-workshop/faimi-workshop.github.io/newsletter/confirmation.md

 We need to confirm your email address to complete the subscription process.

-Please click on the link present in the email we just sent you.
+Please click on the link presented in the email we just sent you.

-You won't be subscribed if you don't click the confirmation link.
+You will not be subscribed unless you click on the confirmation link.